 Toothaches can be unbearable, and they can affect your day-to-day life.
 But, they can be preventable.
 Toothaches generally occur due to the lack of oral hygiene.
 A proper oral hygiene routine that involves daily brushing, flossing, and regular dental check-ups is a good starting point to prevent tooth pain and other dental problems.

-In addition, we also recommend you eat a healthy balanced diet that includes fresh and healthy foods such as fruits, veggies, proteins, etc. Sugary and acidic foods are the worst enemies for your teeth.
-So, avoid consuming these types of food as they can leave your teeth at a greater risk of decay and gum disease.
+In addition, we also recommend you eat a healthy balanced diet that includes fresh and healthy foods such as fruits, veggies and proteins.
+Try to limit your intake of sugary and acidic food as it can leave your teeth at greater risk of decay and gum disease.

 Cost Of Toothache Treatment & Payment Plans

-The cost of toothache treatment will vary depending on your treatment, the cause of tooth pain and its severity.
-At Warrnambool Smile Dental, we believe that everyone deserves affordable dental care.
-That’s why we offer dental payment plans to help you manage these costs.
+The cost of toothache treatment will vary depending on the cause of the tooth pain and its severity.
+At Warrnambool Smile Dental, we believe that everyone deserves affordable dental care which is why we offer dental payment plans to help you manage these costs.